 This parameter is mandatory (using the default 0 would generate an error message).
-The degree used for the wavelength calibration polynomial should be the lowest that would provide non-systematic residuals to the solution (see the DISP\RESIDUALS\MXU entry, page 93).
+The maximum allowed value for --wdegree is 5.
+The degree used for the wavelength calibration polynomial should be the lowest that would provide non-systematic residuals to the solution (see the DISP\RESIDUALS\MXU entry, page 98).